 The award is generously sponsored by Solvay.

-Soft matter researchers with at most 12 years (as of July 15, 2016) of full time activity after their PhD as of the nomination deadline, allowing for career breaks (e.g., due to child or dependent care, illness, military service, etc.), are eligible.
+Soft matter researchers with at most 12 years of full time activity after their PhD as of the nomination deadline, allowing for career breaks (e.g., due to child or dependent care, illness, military service, etc.), are eligible.
 The nomination package must explicitly state the date that the nominee obtained their PhD, and any career breaks.
 The award is open to researchers from all disciplines that contribute to the advancement of soft matter research.
 Ordinarily the prize will be awarded to a single individual.
 The research recognized could either be a single piece of work, or the sum of contributions.
 Should the nominee already have an APS Award or Prize then the GSOFT Award must be based on clearly described and entirely different (or at the very least substantial further) work than that recognized in the earlier Award or Prize.

 Deadline: Friday, June 1, 2018

 Any APS member (not a member of the committee making the selection) may submit one nomination or seconding letter for each prize or award in any given year.
 A nomination should include:

 Nominations for a prize or an award shall be opened to all scientists of all nations regardless of the geographic site at which the work was done.
 Nominations are active through three review cycles (3 years for annual prizes or awards; 6 years for biannual ones).
 Nominations may be updated while still active, but after the third review cycle if the candidate has not been chosen the nomination is dropped.
 A new nomination may be submitted at that point; there is no waiting period.

 Unless it is specifically stated for a particular prize or award, no time limits are set on when the work was done, but emphasis should generally be on recent work of those nominated.